pythonlv/pythonlv/content/Events/1-workshop.rst

 -------------------------
 - Puzzles_!
 - Contribute to an open-source project that uses Python.
-Look for interesting project on OpenHatch_ or CodeTriage_.
+Look for interesting projects on OpenHatch_ or CodeTriage_.
 If you contribute to an open source project that uses Python and want to help new contributors, let us know in a comment!